njtalbert/R-intro/README.md

 Please download the R script file (R-intro.R) on this page, as it should help you follow along in the learning session.

 At some point, you'll probably also want to install the devtools package as well as RTools (as an executable, from CRAN).
+This will ensure that other packages work properly.

 Here are a few additional resources to help you learn R.